-The Master of Public Management Degree programme is designed for those who are aspiring a career in Management in the government and non-government sectors.
-The programme allows students to enhance their understanding of the theory and practice of public management and boost their performance as a manager or as an administrator in their organizations.
-The programme is offered by the Department of Public Administration in collaboration with the Faculty of Graduate Studies.
-It is a one-year programme consisting of 30 credits.
+The Master of Public Management Degree programme is designed for those who are aspiring a career in management in the government and non-government sectors.
+The Degree allows students to enhance their understanding of the theory and practice of public management and boost their performance as a manager or as an adminisin their organizations. programme is launched by the Department of Public Administration of FMSC.
+It is a one-year programme consisting of 30 credits (Sri Lanka Qualification Framework level 9).